civl-verifier/civl-verifier.github.io/tutorial.md

 ```

 In the program above, the declaration of type `Tid` has the annotation `{:linear "X"}`.
-This annotation indicates that values of type `Tid` are permissions that must be distributed among the variables of the program without duplication.
+This annotation indicates that values of type `Tid` are *permissions* that must be distributed among the variables of the program without duplication.
 As the program executes, the permissions stored in the program variables may be redistributed but not duplicated, a condition that is verified by CIVL.
-These permissions are associated with a domain called "X"; disjointness is enforced within a domain but not across domains.
+These permissions are associated with a *domain* called `X`; disjointness is enforced within a domain but not across domains.
 Different domains may use the same permission type.
 For example, if `Tid` is the permission type for a domain `Y` also, then we would use the declaration `type {:linear "X", "Y"} Tid;`.